 - Kids can create a race to see which color hits the bottom of the paper first.

 - Adjust the nozzle on the sprayer.
 How does this affect the bleeding of the colors?

 - Staple two or three different color squares together on the paper.
 What happens when you spray the stacked squares of tissue?

-Are you looking for additional creative activities for your kids?
-I think that they will also enjoy these Maker Mat activities.
+Are you looking for additional creative activities for your kids that will also build fine motor skills?
+I think that you and your kids will love these activities.
 Click on the images below to check them out.